Esmaeili01/apollo/README.md

 - Flutter team for the amazing framework
 - Supabase team for the powerful backend
 - Open source community for the packages used
-- University Term 6 Flutter course for project guidance
+- University 6th semester Flutter course for project guidance

 ## 📞 Contact